jupyter/notebook/docs/source/examples/Notebook/JavaScript Notebook Extensions.rst

 -  Tutorial 1
 -  Tutorial 2

-And check that the buttons you defin share state when you toggle preset.
+And check that the buttons you define share state when you toggle preset.
-Check moreover that the metadata of the cell is modified when you clisk the button, and that when saved on reloaded the metadata is still availlable.
+Check moreover that the metadata of the cell is modified when you click the button, and that when saved or reloaded the metadata is still availlable.

 Exercise: